inviqa/akeneo-e3/README.md

 Akeneo ETL is a tool to manipulate product data in the Akeneo PIM using its REST API.

+It is like Akeneo Enrichment Rules but with more features like expressions.

 ## When to use

-* To change product attribute values in bulk, e.g. trim data, remove html tags, lowercase or uppercase.
+:star: **Data cleansing**.
+Examples:
+* trim attribute values
+* remove html tags
+* generate slugs
+* lowercase or uppercase

+:star: **Attribute type changes**.
+Examples:
-* To help with attribute type changes, e.g. to copy values of a non-localisable attribute to a localisable one.
+* copy values of a non-localisable attribute to a localisable one
+* copy number data to a metric attribute

+:star: **Data model changes**.
+Examples:
-* To help with data model changes, e.g. add an attribute to all families.
+* add an attribute to all families

+:star: **Migration** e.g.
-* To migrate data between instances, e.g. copy a product range from UAT to production.
+* copy a product range from UAT to production

 ## How to use

 Step 1.
 Create a connection in Akeneo or use one of existing connections.

 Step 2.
 Create a connection profile.